Call for papers is now closed for LPP2021. If you want to attend the conference, please register here: https://www.conftool.com/lpp2021/

 - If you are planning to deliver the presentation in American Sign Language (ASL) or Langue des signes québécoise (LSQ): you must indicate the language of presentation and the language in your slides.
 For example, you can deliver a talk in ASL and have your slides in English.
 Another example is to deliver a talk in LSQ and have your slides in French.

-- Translations: there will be translations available only for sign languages: ASL and LSQ.
-We highly recommend that attendees be immersed in the plurilingual experience (see Focus for 2020 below).
+- We highly recommend that attendees be immersed in the Plurilingual Experience (see Focus for 2021 below).

 - When submitting your abstract, you will need to indicate:

 - 1) the main language in your slides by ticking the box English OR French;

 - 2) the language of presentation by writing a message in the "Remark/Message from the Authors to the Program Committee and Chairs"

 - There is no need to have two languages in your presentation but you will have the opportunity to do so if you wish to.

 Focus for 2021

 For this year’s conference, we will introduce a Plurilingual Experience where one slot for each day of the conference will be dedicated to presentations in languages in addition to English and French.
 We highly encourage attendees to immerse themselves in this experience and be curious about additional languages.
 In times of plurilingual (Marshall & Moore, 2018; Piccardo, 2018), multilingual (May, 2014; Conteh & Meier, 2014), translanguaging (Li, 2018; Otheguy, García & Reid, 2018) and social justice (Kubota, 2016; Ortega, 2014) turns, it is important to recognize knowledge production in any language, particularly in minoritized languages, and acknowledge that bilingualism can take several forms (not only the English/French bilingual model in Canada).